Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

 “I just tried to play the game the way it was supposed to be played,” Aaron said, summing it up better than anyone.

-He wasn’t on hand when Bonds hit No. 756, but he did tape a congratulatory message that was shown on the video board in San Francisco shortly after the new record-holder went deep.
-While saddened by claims of rampant steroid use in baseball in the late 1990s and early 2000s, Aaron never challenged those marks set by players who may have taken pharmaceutical shortcuts.

-“Thank you for everything you ever taught us, for being a trailblazer through adversity and setting an example for all of us African American ballplayers who came after you,” Bonds said.
-“Being able to grow up and have the idols and role models I did, help shape me for a future I could have never dreamed of.”
+Bonds praised Aaron “for being a trailblazer through adversity and setting an example for all of us African American ballplayers who came after you.”

-Even though Bonds claimed the home run record, Aaron always had that April night in 1974, a welcome diversion at the time for a country mired in the Watergate scandal.

-“Downing was more of a finesse pitcher,” Aaron remembered.
-“I guess he was trying to throw me a screwball or something.
-Whatever it was, I got enough of it.”

-Aaron’s journey to that memorable homer was hardly pleasant.
-He was the target of extensive hate mail as he closed in on Ruth’s cherished record of 714, much of it sparked by the fact Ruth was white and Aaron was Black.
+Aaron’s journey to Babe Ruth’s mark was hardly pleasant.
+He was the target of extensive hate mail as he closed in on Ruth’s cherished record of 714.

 “If I was white, all America would be proud of me,” Aaron said almost a year before he passed Ruth.
 “But I am Black.”